 Finally, in 2020, after years of sitting vacant, a new set of plans to convert the blighted, vacant chunk of downtown once known as the Super Block got a thumbs up from the city to move ahead – a massive two-block project that is now being called The Compass.

 We want to revive what was once the most active commercial district in the city.
 It has to be done thoughtfully and it must include amazing local partners and stakeholders to help create a captivating new experience for everyone in the city to enjoy.
 As Baltimoreans, we owe it to ourselves to realize the potential sitting here.Chris Janian, President of Vitruvius Co.

 Assembling the Right Team

 After an intensive RFP process over the past year, Baltimore City and the Baltimore Development Corporation awarded two RFPs for Howard & Fayette Street and Lexington & Howard Street to Westside Partners, LLC, a joint venture led by Mayson Dixson and Vitruvius Co.
 The awarding of these RFPs accounts for what equates to an entire two city blocks of redevelopment in the heart of the city.

-Cohere is honored to be playing a part in this next phase of this development by supporting the storytelling, branding, and communications for the development as it moves forward.
+Cohere is honored to be playing a part in this next phase of The Compass development by supporting the storytelling, web design, branding, and communications for the development as it moves forward.